 Canadian Prime Minister Pierre trudeau arrived in Paris on Monday (21 October) for a three day official visit.

-Canadian Prime Minister Pierre trudeau arrived in Paris on Monday (21 October) for a three day official visit.
+Background: Canadian Prime Minister Pierre trudeau arrived in Paris on Monday (21 October) for a three day official visit.
 He was the first Canadian leader to set foot on French soil for ten years.

 Relations between the two countries became strained in 1967 when General De Gaulle publically indicated his support for an independent ???uebec, while on a State visit to Canada.